flexera-public/right_st/README.md

 right_st rightscript upload [<flags>] <path>...
   Upload a RightScript
+  Flags:
+    -f, --force: Force upload of RightScript despite lack of Metadata comments -x, --prefix: Append a prefix to RightScript's name when uploading.
+For creating dev/test versions of scripts.

 right_st rightscript download <name|href|id> [<path>]
   Download a RightScript to a file.
-RightScripts that don't have
+Metadata comments will automatically be inserted into RightScripts that don't have it.

 right_st rightscript scaffold [<flags>] <path>...
   Add RightScript YAML metadata comments to a file or files